dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 ## Exercises

+This is the first set of exercises where you need to create Python files and run them.
+From this point forward, it is assumed that you are editing files in the `practical-python/Work/` directory.
+To help you locate the proper place, a number of empty starter files have been created with the appropriate filenames.
+Look for the file `Work/bounce.py` that's used in the first exercise.

 ### Exercise 1.5: The Bouncing Ball

 A rubber ball is dropped from a height of 100 meters and each time it hits the ground, it bounces back up to 3/5 the height it fell.
-Write a program "bounce.py" that prints a table showing the height of the first 10 bounces.
+Write a program `bounce.py` that prints a table showing the height of the first 10 bounces.

 Your program should make a table that looks something like this: